Expert Aboard: National Geographic Resolution & Endurance Ship Review

 Open Bridge

 The bridge is a modern marvel.
 All the above-mentioned technologies are controlled and monitored here.
 Large interactive touch screen maps on the bridge and in the observation lounge traced our route and allowed armchair captains to navigate nautical charts and plot expeditions around the world.
-Lindblad Expeditions, who owns and operates this ship, practically invented the open bridge policy, where guests are invited to visit the bridge and interact with the officers.
+National Geographic-Lindblad Expeditions, who owns and operates this ship, practically invented the open bridge policy, where guests are invited to visit the bridge and interact with the officers.
 This bridge is about three times larger than necessary with a sitting area and 270-degree views to comfortably accommodate guests.

 Sustainability Built In

 Efficiencies in propulsion, heating systems, waste management and hull design make her among the least polluting passenger vessels available.
 From an aesthetic point of view, I never once saw emissions or smelled fuel, a common occurrence aboard many expedition ships.
-Not to mention that sustainability and the tenets of ecotourism are baked into the Lindblad experience.
+Not to mention that sustainability and the tenets of ecotourism are baked into the Nat Geo Lindblad experience.

 Ballast water is treated to avoid the spread of organisms.
 She is designed to minimize the impact on marine life with low underwater noise levels.
 Waste heat from the engine cooling water and from the exhaust gas is recovered and used for heating purposes and freshwater production.